 The same types of studies have been applied to income levels.
 How much income does it take to achieve maximum happiness?

 Economic Nobel Prize winner Angus Deaton thinks $75,000 is the magic number, with some minor variations for the coasts ($85-$90K for NY and CA).
 Earning above $75,000 doesn’t bring additional happiness.
 Instead, we adapt to the new quite quickly.

 If you’re still a little skeptical, go talk to a fifth-year associate.
-That fifth-year associate is now earning $260,000, compared to the first-year associate making $180,000.
-Is the fifth-year associate $80,000 happier than they were four years ago?
+That fifth-year associate is now earning $365,000, compared to the first-year associate making $225,000.
+Calculate the difference in salary and ask yourself, is the fifth-year associate that much happier than they were four years ago?
 Probably not.
 Like everyone else, they’ve adjusted to the increase in salary.
 This despite the fact their salary has increased more than the median salary for US households.